-This recipe for Baked Stuffed Mushrooms, from the cookbook 8 Degrees of Ingredients by Melisa K. Priem, (affiliate link) would be an excellent appetizer choice for your next dinner party.
+This recipe for Baked Stuffed Mushrooms is an excellent appetizer for your next dinner party.
 The best part is that everyone will love them, (whether they have food allergies or not)!

-Just take two or three slices of your favorite slices of gluten/wheat free bread that is dry.
+To do this, take two or three slices of your favorite gluten/wheat free bread (dry and crumbly works best).
 Put it in your food processor and pulse until you have a crumb consistency.
-These mushrooms are so good that you might want to just make a double batch!

 - 24 large stuffing mushrooms stems removed and reserved